greeve/libraryh3lp-sdk-python/examples/README.rst

     Somebody forgot to log out.
 Take the queue offline so patrons don't mistakenly think you're available.

+one-shot.py
+    Send a guest-initiated a call-out to a queue or user.
+When someone answers the call-out, the guest is notified and the response is shown to the guest.

 rolling-transcript-deletion.py
     Each morning, delete the transcripts from a month ago.